Last fact-checked: 24 February 2020

 The nearest international airports are McAllen Miller International (MFE), Valley International (HRL), also known as the Rio Grande Valley International Airport, and Brownsville (BRO) – all less than 40 miles away from downtown Progreso.
 Depending upon the treatment you require, many of our dentists can arrange for airport pickup and drop-off.

-Book online or call us toll-free to arrange your appointment with your dentist in Nuevo Progreso.
+Book online or call us toll-free to arrange your appointment with your dentist in Nuevo Progreso, at no charge to you.
 "Know before you go:" compare our prices, read our reviews, view our clinic photos and virtual tours so you can book your next dental appointment with complete confidence.

 Sarah Butler, "Why Your Dentist Costs So Much,", CBS News MoneyWatch, 2011. https://www.cbsnews.com/news/why-your-dentist-costs-so-much/